Go ahead,

 You work incredibly hard to show up as best you can in this world that does not seem to be letting up or offering much systemic support.
 If you’re barreling into burnout, already burnt to a crisp, or fearful of what you’ll have to sacrifice to avoid burnout— I see you.

-Whether you’re planning to start a family, just about to bring a life into the world, had a baby recently, or are learning what it’s like to be a parent in 2025, there is a place for you here.
+Whether you’re planning to start a family, just about to bring a life into the world, had a baby recently, or are learning what it’s like to be a parent in this world, there is a place for you here.

 You’re not a cookie-cutter parent (and neither am I).
-That’s a good thing, because we need a more radical, creative, compassionate future than the one we’ve been given.
-Let’s support you—reeeally support you— to show up for yourself, your family, your child, your community, without relying on productivity-focused, capitalistic, conventional values that aren’t your own.
+That’s a good thing, because we need a more radical, creative, compassionate future than the one we’re being fed.
+Let’s support you—reeeally support you— so you can show up for yourself, your family, your child, your community, without relying on productivity-focused, capitalistic, conventional values that aren’t your own.

 With a near-lifetime of experience in caring for children of all ages, being a youth art facilitator, and being a parent myself, I have had the honor of witnessing and nurturing the lives of many young humans.
-It’s with this tending and wisdom that I now pivot to the tenders themselves—the parents— to offer much the same attention, trust, and support.
+It’s with this tending and wisdom that I offer tending to the tenders themselves— parents.

 Intentional, inclusive space for the spectrum of parenthood

-Much of perinatal and parenting work centers cis-women birthers, but there are many other ways to become a parent, be it through gender-diverse birth, adoption, surrogacy, poly-parents, “bonus” parents, belly-births, blended families, and more.
+Much of perinatal and parenting work centers cis-women birthing parents and traditional cis-partner parentship, but you and I know there are more ways to be and become parents.
 My personal experience as a bisexual, nonbinary birthing parent in a less traditional family structure has allowed (and required) me to open and shift my perspectives and holding of families of all identities and formations.
 Cultural/societal conditioning and institutional anti-trans policies have made mental health, medical care, and perinatal care biased, less accessible, and often outright dangerous for queer and trans families.
 If you’ve experienced this violence and oppression, I’m holding you and am committed to advocating with you.

 Your experiences, identity, history, challenges, traumas, hopes, and abilities are welcome here.
-You deserve support that meets who you are, right where you are.
+You deserve support that meets who you are, right where you are, on your terms.